nicepkg/aide/website/en/guide/configuration/convert-language-pairs.md

 }
 ```

-Your language names should follow the [VSCode Language Identifiers](https://code.visualstudio.com/docs/languages/identifiers#_known-language-identifiers).
+Your language names should follow the [==VSCode Language Identifiers==](https://code.visualstudio.com/docs/languages/identifiers#_known-language-identifiers).
 Here are some VSCode language identifiers you might need:

 ::: details List of VSCode Language Identifiers